Aha! Chemistry with Prof Bob

 The important “takeaway message”: The number of particles in 1 mol of a substance is more than we can comprehend.

-To understand chemistry, we need to have good visualisation of the substances and reaction mixtures that we are considering.
+To learn chemistry with understanding, we need to have good visualisation - at the level of atoms and molecules - of the substances and reaction mixtures that we are considering.

 And the number of them is not just in the thousands, or even in trillions, ....... so many more!
 It’s a crowded environment!